Adebola0987/90-Days-of-SOC/Month-2/Week-4/Day-24.md

-#  Week 4 Summary: Windows Forensic Fundamentals
+#  Summary: Windows Forensic Fundamentals

 ###  Learning Overview
 This week, I transitioned from Network analysis to Host-Based Forensics.
 I learned how to investigate a Windows machine to find evidence of attacker activity.